BlackBerry Key2: BlackBerry Key2 LE

 The entry-level version of the Key2, the Key2 LE, was introduced with a $399 US base price, a significant markdown from the $649 Key2.
 The Key2 LE features many of the same amenities of its upmarket counterpart, although it lacks the touch-sensitive keyboard and aluminum body (instead having a plastic construction).
 The Key2 LE also has the less powerful Snapdragon 636 processor and only 4 GB of RAM compared to the original six.
 As well, the Key2 LE is equipped with a smaller 3,000 mAh battery.
-The Key2 LE is available with either 32 or 64 GB of internal storage space.
+The Key2 LE is available with either 32 or 64 GB of internal storage space, similar to the original KeyOne.

 Being positioned at a lower price range and specifications, the Key2 LE is therefore considered a spiritual successor to the 2013 BlackBerry Q5, an entry-level counterpart of the Q10.

 Market availability

 The Key2 features a full QWERTY keyboard, capable of mapping two shortcuts to each letter key.

 BlackBerry has slightly changed the specs especially for APAC region and launched a dual sim variant, named BBF100-6 in India, via OnlyMobiles.